port-labs/port-docs/docs/build-your-software-catalog/customize-integrations/configure-data-model/setup-blueprint/properties/team.md

 ---
-sidebar_position: 13
+sidebar_position: 16
-description: Proto is a data type used to save proto definitions in Port
+description: Team is a data type used to reference teams that exist in Port
 ---

-import ApiRef from "../../../../api-reference/\_learn_more_reference.mdx"
+import ApiRef from "/docs/api-reference/\_learn_more_reference.mdx"

 import Tabs from "@theme/Tabs" import TabItem from "@theme/TabItem"

-# Proto
+# Team

-Proto is a data type used to save .proto definitions in Port
+Team is a data type used to reference teams that exist in Port.

-## 💡 Common proto usage
+## 💡 Common team usage

-The proto property type can be used to store types defined in .proto files, for example:
+The team property type can be used to reference any team that exists in Port, for example:

-- Messages between microservices;
+- The service owning team;
+- The current on-call;
+- The lead maintainers;
-- Microservices APIs;
+- etc.

+In this [live demo](https://demo.getport.io/services) example, we can see the `Team` team property. 🎬

 ## API definition